 You can use the search box below the issues list to search for issues.
-After you type a search query, either press Enter or click Filter Issues with This Search String (P) to start the search and filter the issues in the tree.
 After you type a search term, the label next to the folder name changes to indicate the number of issues that match the search as a subset of the total.
-For example, Hot (2 of 5).